Helena Paparizou: Personal life

+Paparizou at one point during her youth followed Buddhism, but eventually began following Eastern Orthodoxy because she believes it suits her better.
+She was involved in a long-term relationship with fellow Swedish-born Greek Toni Mavridis, to whom she was introduced by a friend of her sister at a restaurant when she was 17, while Mavridis is 11 years her senior.

 On 25 December 2008, Paparizou's father died suddenly from a heart attack during the family's Christmas Day celebrations in Backa, Gothenburg.
 Paparizou stopped her performances at Iera Odos in Greece to be with family in Sweden before resuming her show.
 She later said she believed that her father would have lived if the ambulance had been prompt, blaming medical incompetency.
 According to medical authorities the ambulance could not enter the area without police protection because it was considered a 'no-go area'.
 After her father's death, Paparizou suffered from depression, citing it as the second occurrence since she was a teenager.

 In October 2012, Paparizou started dating the civil engineer Andreas Kapsalis.
-They got married secretly in Athens in mid 2015.
+They got married secretly in Sweden in mid-2015.
+In 2025 they announced their separation.